Bruce Burch and Friends Concert Honoring John Jarrard

 Tickets: $30 each, $25 each in blocks of five or more

-Where to buy them: Online or at The Times, WDUN, the North Georgia Community Foundation, and BB&T's Brown's Bridge Road office
+Where to buy them: Online or at the show.

 The concert is scheduled to begin at 6 p.m.
 Performers include Deanna Bryant, Brice Long, Cody McCarver, Billy Dean, Richard Leigh and Monty Holmes.

-He wrote 11 No. 1 songs overall for such performers as Alabama, George Strait, Diamond Rio, John Anderson, Reba McEntire and Tracy Lawrence, even as diabetes took his sight and his health declined.
+He penned 11 No. 1 songs for performers who included Alabama, George Strait, Diamond Rio, John Anderson, Reba McEntire and Tracy Lawrence.

-Since his death, the John Jarrard Foundation has donated another $700,000 to local charities including Good News at Noon Clinics, Good News at Noon, the Boys and Girls Clubs of Hall County, Leukemia & Lymphoma Society Georgia Chapter and the Georgia Mountain Food Bank.
+There will also be an auction to raise money for the charities the John Jarrard Foundation supports, including Good News at Noon Clinics, the Boys and Girls Clubs of Hall County, Leukemia & Lymphoma Society Georgia Chapter and the Georgia Mountain Food Bank.

 Tickets are $30 each and can be purchased online or at the door of the concert.

 "We'll have great music and fellowship," Jackson said.